I’m Rebecca Morrell, a qualified counsellor based in Huddersfield, West Yorkshire.

 I am a member of the British Association for Counselling and Psychotherapy (MBACP) and therefore I work to their ethical standards.
 I am currently completing my application for BACP accreditation.

-In addition to my 4 years of private practice I have gained over 3 years experience from working at Bradford Counselling Services.
+In addition to over 10 years of private practice I have gained over 3 years experience from working at Bradford Counselling Services.
 A project in Bradford City Centre offering counselling for all ages and various issues.

 I also work as an Associate Counsellor for GamCare, providing counselling for Gambling addicts or affected family members and loved ones.
 Should you wish to begin GamCare counselling with me in Huddersfield please contact the National GamCare helpline on 0808 8020 133